Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Mark R Coons/istockphoto

-You can still buy a manual lawnmower if you want to have less fun and increase the time it takes to do this chore, but when electric and gas-powered lawn mowers took over in the ’70s, manual mowers died quickly.
+You can still buy a manual lawn mower if you want to have less fun and spend more time on yard work, but when electric and gas-powered models took over in the ’70s, manual mowers died off quickly.
+Back in the 1960s, they generally cost around $20 to $40.

 Carpet Sweepers